beerusar/ifelif/README.md

 Chainable functions for all kind of conditions? 🐤 Sounds cool!

-IfElif is a simple Javascript package 📦 that allows you to create conditional statements as chainable methods.
+IfElif is a very simple Javascript package 📦 that allows you to create conditional statements as chainable methods.
+Every IfElif chain returns the result of the first condition that is true.
+If none of the conditions are true, it returns null.
 It's basically the same as ternary operator (true ? 'yes' : 'no') but with better readability and `else if` support. 🎉

-I made this package, because I didn't like the way **React 🦋** handles conditional rendering as a **Vue.js ☘️** developer.
+I made this package, because I didn't like the way **React 🐬** handles conditional rendering as a **Vue.js ☘️** developer.
 React uses ternary operator for conditional rendering, while Vue.js uses `v-if`, `v-else-if`, and `v-else` directives.
 I wanted to use a similar approach in React, so I created IfElif.